What is the difference between benchmarking and baselining in the view of applying these concepts in research? Read and note the difference.

 Benchmarking is usually applied in businesses for management purposes.
 An organization might want to compare itself with another organization that performs better than itself.
-It is with the end in view of being able to compete or at the very least, be at par with the best in the industry.
-The best in the industry are those organizations that perform so-called best practices that can help 1) attain quality in whatever product they may be producing, 2) save time, or 3) minimize cost.
+It is with the end in view of being able to compete, or at the very least, be on par with the best in the industry.
+The best in the industry are those organizations that perform so-called best practices that can help 1) attain quality in whatever product they may produce, 2) save time, or 3) minimize cost.
 These are not, however, the only benefits that can be gained from benchmarking.

 The relevance of benchmarking in doing research

-First and foremost, a set of measurable indicators must be identified before making comparisons between and across subjects or entities to be compared.
+Foremost, a set of measurable indicators must be identified before making comparisons between and across subjects or entities to be compared.
 Without indicators, there will be no way of comparing, say, work performance, between the model organizations and the one aspiring to do better.
 The indicators that serve as the units of comparison, therefore, should be similar.
 You cannot compare the height of individuals using inches in one and centimeters in the other.
-You have to standardize using just one measurement scale.
+Standardize using just one measurement scale.

-Indicators are similar to variables that researchers have to contend with for them to be able to make an objective comparison.
-If indicators are not measurable, the only way to make comparisons is through subjective judgement, that can be done by experts.
+Indicators are like variables that researchers have to contend with for them to make an objective comparison.
+If indicators are not measurable, the only way to make comparisons is through subjective judgement that experts can do.
 Subjective judgement, however, is unscientific and is prone to erroneous conclusion.

 To be more specific and to make clear the idea of benchmarking, consider the following scenario: